kishwarbd/kishwarbd.github.io/_pages/about.md

 ## Recent News

+* [01/2023] Our paper on HPC carbon-efficiency has been accepted in [NetZero'23](https://netzero.sysnet.ucsd.edu/).

 * [11/2022] I gave an invited talk at UT Arlington [CSE Seminar](https://www.uta.edu/academics/schools-colleges/engineering/academics/departments/cse/colloquia).

 * [10/2022] Our paper on HPC oversubscription has been accepted to appear in [HPCA'23](https://hpca-conf.org/2023/).

-* [10/2022] I will serve as the co-chair of the Sustainability and Energy Systems track in [ANNSIM'23](https://scs.org/annsim/).

-* [09/2022] Our paper on heterogeneous computing teaching has been accepted in [EduHPC'22](https://tcpp.cs.gsu.edu/curriculum/?q=eduhpc22).
+* [09/2022] Our paper on heterogeneous computing teaching experience has been accepted in [EduHPC'22](https://tcpp.cs.gsu.edu/curriculum/?q=eduhpc22).

 * [08/2022] I joined as an Assistant Professor in the EECS Department at The University of Toledo.